hjorslev/awesome-stars/README.md

 - [Kareadita/Kavita](https://github.com/Kareadita/Kavita) - Kavita is a fast, feature rich, cross platform reading server.
 Built with the goal of being a full solution for all your reading needs.
 Setup your own server and share your reading collection with you
 - [eviabs/downtify-premium](https://github.com/eviabs/downtify-premium) - Downtify is an open source Spofity downloader which makes it possible to download all your favourite songs and/or playlists directly from spotify.
 A Spotify Premium account is required.
 - [mikeroyal/Windows-11-Guide](https://github.com/mikeroyal/Windows-11-Guide) - Windows 10/11 Guide.
 Including Windows Security tools, Encryption, Nextcloud, Graphics, Gaming, Virtualization, Windows Subsystem for Linux (WSL 2), Software Apps, and Resources.
-- [santisq/PSTree](https://github.com/santisq/PSTree) - tree like cmdlet for PowerShell!
+- [santisq/PSTree](https://github.com/santisq/PSTree) - tree like PowerShell cmdlet!
 - [insomnimus/ps-dotenv](https://github.com/insomnimus/ps-dotenv) - A feature complete and unintrusive direnv for Powershell Core
 - [PowerShell/PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer) - Download ScriptAnalyzer from PowerShellGallery
 - [DevToys-app/DevToys](https://github.com/DevToys-app/DevToys) - A Swiss Army knife for developers.